Dear Friends and Colleagues,

-It boasts of a rich history, extremely successful alumni, outstanding and award-winning faculty, exceptionally talented students who continue to scale new heights in multi-disciplinary research and creativity and dedicated staff willing to take on all the challenges that come their way.
-The department embodies the “Energy University” vision that President Barron has articulated.
-We live in exciting times, with major shifts both in our energy landscape and also in our perceptions regarding sustainability and stewarding our planet’s resources, and the department continues to evolve in order to address challenges and also to exploit exciting opportunities.
+The department boasts a rich history, extremely successful alumni, outstanding and award-winning faculty, and dedicated staff willing to take on all challenges that come their way.
+Its exceptionally talented students continue to scale new heights in multi-disciplinary research and creative pursuits.
+We live in exciting times, with major shifts both in our energy landscape and our perceptions regarding sustainability and stewardship of Earth’s resources.
+The department continues to evolve to address these challenges and pursue exciting opportunities.

-Sustainability: Our department is uniquely positioned to truly embed sustainability as a core value in all facets of energy and mineral engineering.
-Whether it be the development of environmentally sustainable technologies for natural resource extraction or the development of systems engineering concepts pertaining to production of energy from alternate sources, we have the expertise and knowhow to study the environmental impact, assess the risks, perform systems level optimization, perform sophisticated economic analysis of decisions and propose policies that take into account the engineering as well as the social aspects of proposals.
-We need to strengthen such systems-level understanding of processes and technologies and encapsulate the knowledge in capstone design courses that march students through the entire life cycle of system design and implementation.
+Sustainability: Our department is uniquely positioned from both a policy and technical perspective to embed sustainability as a core value in all facets of energy and mineral engineering.
+Whether it be the development of environmentally sustainable technologies for natural resource extraction or the development of systems engineering concepts on the production of energy from alternate sources, we have the expertise to study the environmental impact, assess the risks, perform systems-level optimization, perform a sophisticated economic analysis of decisions, and propose policies that take into account the engineering as well as the social aspects.
+We must strengthen such systems-level understanding and technologies and encapsulate that knowledge in capstone design courses that take students through the entire system design and implementation life cycle.